-The main advantage of ICOs is that it removes intermediaries from the capital-raising process and creates direct connections between the companies and investors.
+The main advantage of ICOs is that they remove intermediaries from the capital-raising process and create direct connections between the company and investors.
 In addition, the interests of both parties are aligned.

 Types of Initial Coin Offerings

 The two types of initial coin offerings are listed below:

 In private initial coin offerings, only a limited number of investors can participate in the process.
 Generally, only accredited investors (financial institutions and high net-worth individuals) can participate in private ICOs, and a company can choose to set a minimum investment amount.

 Public initial coin offerings are a form of crowdfunding that targets the general public.
 The public offering is a democratized form of investing because almost anyone can become an investor.
 However, due to regulatory concerns, private ICOs are becoming a more viable option relative to public offerings.